kokojkj/terminal-gpt/README.md

 - (i know that my api key is revealed and i will revoke it as soon as i get my doublons )
 - (this project is done by some help from ai )

+edit : api key is revoked now you will need to use your api key you can get it for free if you teenager from hack club ! through OpenAI Genie bot else you can buy it from OpenAI